AMP-SCZ/qqc/docs/source/index.rst

-Welcome to Phantom_check's documentation!
+Welcome to Quick-QC's documentation!
 =========================================

-**Phantom_check** is a Python library for converting U24 MRI dicoms to BIDS format and running quick quality check (QC) pipelines.
+**Quick-QC** (QQC) is a Python library for detecting protocol deviations in each newly acquired MRI dataset for a study.
+The main functions of QQC are

 #.
-Copy and clean up the dicoms according to unique series number and names
+Finds deviations in the newly acquired data.
 #.
-Convert dicoms to BIDS nifti using `heudiconv <https://heudiconv.readthedocs.io/en/latest/>`_
+Clean up the dicom files.
 #.
-Quick QC pipeline

-   * Compares series information to another template BIDS datasource.

-   * MRIQC

-   * FMRIPREP

-      * Freesurfer

-   * Quick diffusion preprecssing

-      * Topup

-      * Eddy

-      * eddy_squeeze

-      * MKCurve

-Check out the :doc:`installation` and :doc:`usage` section for further information.
+Convert to BIDS nifti using `heudiconv <https://heudiconv.readthedocs.io/en/latest/>`_.
+#.
+Executes different MRI QC pipelines.
+#.
+Curates the report of each new MRI data into different databases.

 .. note::

-   This project is under active development.
+   QQC is under an active development in the AMP-SCZ project.

 Contents